How To Make A Gluten-Free Sourdough Starter

 What is the liquid on top of my starter?

 The liquid that forms on top of your sourdough starter is known as “hooch.”
-When you see hooch in your starter, that indicates that the sourdough needs to be fed; the development of hooch is perfectly normal and not a cause for concern.
+When you see hooch in your starter, it indicates the sourdough needs to be fed; the development of hooch is normal and not a cause for concern.

-Simply drain off the hooch before you feed the sourdough starter.
+Drain off the hooch before you feed the sourdough starter.
 You may notice the hooch smells like alcohol, which is also expected.
-(See the photo below of hooch!)

 Can I freeze a gluten free sourdough starter?